wpilibsuite/frc-docs/source/docs/getting-started/getting-started-frc-control-system/radio-programming.rst

 Double click on FRC_Radio_Configuration_VERSION.exe to launch the installer.
 Follow the prompts to complete the installation.

-Part of the installation prompts will include installing WinPCap if it is not already present.
-The WinPCap installer contains a checkbox (checked by default) to start the WinPCap driver on boot.
-You should leave this box checked.
+Part of the installation prompts will include installing Npcap if it is not already present.
+The Npcap installer contains a number of checkboxes to configure the install.
+You should leave the options as the defaults.

 Launch the software
 -------------------